tylerbro93/COBOL-SALES-BY-WAREHOUSE/README.md

 ![alt text](file%20structure/file%20structure.PNG "PR3F17.txt")

 # Usage
-This project is useful for the creation of Inventory Reports to help with making future plans for a company or individual.
+This project is useful for the creation of sales report based on warehouses.
+This reports also helps give insight on what customers are looking for geographically and what their spending habits are for that region.
+There is also a customer rating system displayed in the report that shows how active a customer is with the company.

 # COBOL
 * This project was written using OpenCOBOL and was designed to run on none mainframe computers.